 SonntagsZeitung Die 100 besten Schweizer Filme [The 100 Best Swiss Films]—A "jury of experts" selected the top Swiss films.
 This page is in German.

-Stacker 110 monumental movies from film history and why you need to see them—Attempts to pick a wide variety of films to serve as a basis for film education in a mainstream/highbrow leaning list.
-People who like to click through films one screen at a time can go to MSN's version
+Stacker 110 monumental movies from film history and why you need to see them—Attempts to pick a wide variety of films to serve as a basis for film education in a mainstream list that also leans highbrow.

 Stacker 50 movies that address the history of racism in America